SamoraDC/Causal_Inference_World_Happiness_Index_2023/README.md

 - NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.

--  Matplotlib A plotting library that provides a MATLAB-like interface for making 2D plots from data.
-It is highly customizable and capable of creating static, animated, and interactive visualizations in Python.
+-  Matplotlib a plotting library that is highly customizable and capable of creating static, animated, and interactive visualizations in Python.

-- Seaborn Built on top of Matplotlib, Seaborn is a statistical data visualization library designed to make visualization a central part of exploring and understanding data.
+- Seaborn built on top of Matplotlib, Seaborn is a statistical data visualization library designed to make visualization a central part of exploring and understanding data.

 - SciPy is built on NumPy and provides additional functionality with submodules for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, and others.